Want to know more about sex in Ireland?

 Top Classified/Personals Sites in Ireland

 When it comes to casual encounters in Ireland, a poll conducted in 2015 revealed that just 1% of the female population regularly use websites/apps to look for sex; this compares to 4% of men.
-Fortunately, 7% of women admit to ‘occasionally’ using the services of classifieds and personals for a hook-up with the majority of these being aged 17-24.
+Fortunately, 7% of women admit to ‘occasionally’ using the services of classifieds and personals for a hook-up.

 Craigslist has coverage in Ireland’s capital city, Dublin, but ads come from over locations across the Emerald Isle.
 This free to use classified site has a good personals section which includes a specific category for casual encounters as well as Women Seeking Men and Men Seeing Women.